nfsi-canada/OBSW2025/TUTORIAL3/demo.md

 ### Download daylong (mostly noise) data

 We wish to download one month of data for the station FN07A for March 2012.
-The various options above allow us to select the additional channels to use (e.g., `-C 12,P` for both horizontal and pressure data - which is the default setting).
+Command-line options allow us to select the channels to use in the corrections (e.g., `-C 12,P` for both horizontal 1,2 and pressure P data - which is the default setting).
 Default frequency settings for data pre-processing match those of the Matlab ATaCR software and can be ignored when calling the program.

-Since the file FN07A.pkl contains only one station, it is not necessary to specify a key.
+Since the file `FN07A.pkl` contains only one station, it is not necessary to specify a key.
 This option would be useful if the database contained several stations and we were only interested in downloading data for FN07A.
 In this case, we would specify `--keys=FN07A` or `--keys=7D.FN07A`.
-The only required options at this point are the `--start` and `--end` options to specify the dates for which data will be downloaded.
+Required options at this point are the `--start` and `--end` options to specify the dates for which data will be downloaded.
+We also specify `--sampling-rate=1.` to save 1 Hz data (default is 5 Hz sampling rate).
+This will speed up the calculations and mitigate filling your disk when you download large data sets.

 If you change your mind about the pre-processing options, you can always re-run the following line with the option `-O`, which will overwrite the data saved to disk.

-To download all broadband seismic and pressure data, perform pre-processing (including downsampling to 1 Hz) and save them to disk, simply type in a terminal:
+To download all broadband seismic and pressure data, perform pre-processing and save them to disk, simply type in a terminal:

 ```
 atacr_download_data --start=2012-03-01 --end=2012-04-01 --sampling-rate=1.
 FN07A.pkl